companieshouse/chs-delta-api/docs/adding-a-new-delta.md

 ## Overview

 To add a new delta to the chs-delta-api you need to complete the following steps:
-1. Create the API 3 spec for the new delta inside of the `/apispec` directory and add its route to the main `api-spec.yml` file.
+1. Create the Open API 3 spec for the new delta inside of the `/apispec` directory and add its route to the main `api-spec.yml` file.
 Also remembering to add unit tests inside of the `/validation/schema_testing` directory to cover your new specs functionality (for more details on schema testing, see the schema testing documentation in the `/docs` directory).
 2. Add the new delta to the `Config` struct inside of the `/config/Config.go` file.
 Also update the `/config/config_test.go`